duynlq/storytelling-diabetes/README.md

 - Diabetes is a serious health problem that affects many Americans.
 In clinical care, there are many risk factors that directly affects the likelihood of a patient with diabetes to be readmitted within 30 days of discharge.
 - A Logistic Regression model with SMOTE was performed to classify patients in this category with an accuracy of 62% ([formal report](FORMAL_REPORT.pdf)), however it was a good starting point to pinpoint the top 10 important features that contribute to the increase of classification for hospital readmission.

-## Key Findings
-- The top 10 important features are listed in the table below, along with their regressor weight.
+## Key Findings: The top 10 important features are listed in the table below, along with their regressor weight.

 | Num | Feature | Weight | Note |
 | -------- | ------- | ------- | -------- |
 | 1 | discharge_disposition_id_8 | 0.612653 | Transferred to home under care of Home IV provider |